lsozbir/face-morph-project/README.md

 Face morphing implementation for privacy protection

-Instructions:
+<b>Instructions:</b>
-run main.py for a demo of face morphing to protect your privacy!
+1) Run main.py (you need to be in the face-morph-project file) for a demo of face morphing to protect your privacy!

-Requirements
+2) Press lowercase 'q' to end the camera capture
+3) If desired, you can change input of the implementation on lines 12 and 13 of main.py

+<b>Requirements</b>
 - A webcam
 - Python 3.12.7
 - mediapipe 0.10.18